mikeg1223/qc-352-Enigma/mikeLog.md

 ---

 Note from professor: Throw out decryptions' that have strings of illogical formats, like xpv in a row.
 The key space is less than DES so brute forcing is possible.
 Ideally we will be looking at thousands of decrypt's by sight.
 We've been given a crib.
 What is it?

+To do:

+* Finish reading the articles.
+* Start implementing the UML design
+* Find the crib

+---

+#### 10/29/21

+---

+We are fairly certain that the crib we have is going to be the word "The" at the start of the message.

+Started working on creating the Rotor and Enigma classes from the UML design.
+Met up with George and Matin to work in person and chat about the processes for the program.
+We discussed our attack methods for decryption and shortcuts we can take.

+To do:

+* Finish the articles
+* Finish the class designs

+Finished:

+* Find the crib

+---

+#### 10/30/21

+---

+Completed the rotor and enigma classes.
+They work the same as the applet now.
+The next step is to start creating the main file which will generate decrypts to allow George and Matin time to work on the Language Recognition software.
+Still need to discuss "quick and dirty" attacks.

+To do:

+* Create "quick and dirty" attacks
+* Start the main classes processes for generation decryptions\

+Finished:

+* The Rotor class
+* The Enigma class